Getting around Rome – is the Roma Pass worth it?

 Getting around without the pass

 Getting around Rome is pretty easy without a Roma or standard travel pass.
 You can walk to most of the attractions like the Colosseum, Roman Forum or the Panetheon.
 Rome is a big city, so not all of these monuments are close together.
 The Panetheon is a bit of a walk from the Colosseum for example.
-You’ll come across historical monuments on route, so it won’t be long until you see something else.
+You’ll come across historical monuments on route.
 On the plus side, the transport network is pretty good.
 You can easily jump on a bus, tram or the metro to get around.